 As a result, it has the darken the city image.
 You can also experiment with another blend mode of darken group to learn more about it.

 Now let’s go to the lighten group which always gone lighten the image.

 We’ve city image again and this time change your foreground color to #ffb400.
-Using soft round brush tool make a big stroke as shown in the image below.
+Using a soft round brush tool make a big stroke as shown in the image below.

-Change the blend mode of the city to screen.
+Change the blend mode of the city to Screen.

 As you can see it has lightened up the city image.
 Try changing the blend mode to a different one and see the results.

 Now let’s change the blend mode to overlay with the same color setting in previous one.

 Now reduce the opacity to 40% and here are the results.